TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/NODEJS-EXPRESS-MYSQL/README.md

 - Knowledge of NodeJS and Express
 - Install NodeJS and Express
 - Ensure Mysql Server is Up
-- Create Mysql Recquired Tables
+- Create Mysql Required Tables
 - [Postman](https://www.postman.com/) or Similar Type of Application ( [REST Client](https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo), [HTTPie](https://httpie.io/) ..) will be needed to test our endpoints